timm/tested/docs/onRE.md

 Possibility2: Expertise is not symbolic
 - But some neural effect of brain juice washing around the cranium.
 - Impossible to a sentence describing "the knowledge" since "the knowledge" is a bunch of waves crashing around, not ideas frozen and static.
+- Automated support: neural nets
+  - not good for explanation
+  - data hungry (for training).
+On the other hand, can handle very large data spaces
+  - CPU hungry (for initial training).
+On the other hand, there are fast local tunings:
+      - e.g. just tune the last layer of a deep learner
+      - e.g. prompt engineering [^wang].

+[^wang]: Chaozheng Wang, Yuanhang Yang, Cuiyun Gao, Yun Peng, Hongyu Zhang, and Michael R. Lyu.
+2022.
+No more fine-tuning? an experimental evaluation of prompt tuning in code intelligence.
+In Proceedings of the 30th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2022).
+Association for Computing Machinery, New York, NY, USA, 382–394. https://doi.org/10.1145/3540250.3549113

 <img src="https://www.ask-flip.com/attachments/861563b5-37de-4898-abf3-076bea8edb22/thumbnail" align=right width=500>